NiroDu/n-book/docs/javascript/prototypes_and_prototype_chains.md

 In JavaScript, a link is made between the object instance and its prototype (its `__proto__` property, which is derived from the prototype property on the constructor), and the properties and methods are found by walking up the chain of prototypes.

 ::: warning Note
-It's important to understand that there is a distinction between an **object's prototype** (which is available via Object.getPrototypeOf(obj), or via the deprecated __proto__ property) and **the prototype property on constructor functions**.
+It's important to understand that there is a distinction between an **object's prototype** (which is available via `Object.getPrototypeOf(obj)`, or via the deprecated __proto__ property) and **the prototype property on constructor functions**.
 The former is the property on each instance, and the latter is the property on the constructor.
-That is, Object.getPrototypeOf(new Foobar()) refers to the same object as Foobar.prototype.
+That is, `Object.getPrototypeOf(new Foobar())` refers to the same object as `Foobar.prototype`.
 :::

 ## Understanding prototype objects